learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 ## Part 3: `SELECT`

 Get the tests in `spec/select_spec.rb` to pass.
-Note that for this section, the database will be seeded with external data so don't expect it to reflect the data you added above.
+Note that for this section, the database will be seeded with external data from the `lib/seed.sql` file so don't expect it to reflect the data you added above.
 Write your queries as strings in the `sql_queries.rb`.

 ## Resources